Associate Professor Emerita

-As an assistant professor of anesthesia, Dr. Cheryl Blaze specializes in anesthesia and pain management at the Cummings School of Veterinary Medicine.
+As an associate professor emerita of anesthesia, Dr. Cheryl Blaze specializes in anesthesia and pain management at the Cummings School of Veterinary Medicine.
 She sees patients from the school's Foster Hospital for Small Animals and Hospital for Large Animals, as well as occasional cases from the Wildlife Clinic or Area Zoos.
-In addition to her clinical responsibilities, she lectures to students, leads laboratory learning and does research on anesthesia-related topics.
+In addition to her clinical responsibilities, she lectures to students, leads laboratory learning and is involved in anesthesia resident training.
 She is board-certified by the American College of Veterinary Anesthesiologists.

 - MBA - San Diego State University - 2001